nodeschool/montreal/README.md

 ## Inclusive and respectful

-Please observe the [code of conduct](http://confcodeofconduct.com/) to attend a NodeSchool workshop.
+Please observe the [code of conduct](http://confcodeofconduct.com/) while attending NodeSchool.